reddit-playdate/playdate-markdown-templates/backToItsRoots.markdown

 This subreddit is the result of a post made six years ago on /r/gaming, [Idea for Subreddit: Organize Nights Around Swarming Unpopular Multiplayer Games](https://www.reddit.com/r/gaming/comments/j8hpz/idea_for_subreddit_organize_nights_around/).
 The idea was a simple one; organize groups of Redditors to mob a different unpopular multiplayer games for an evening or two each week.

-If you've browsed /r/Playdate for any length of time you've probably seen one of these nominations threads, and remember seeing games linked in the sidebar weekly.
+If you've browsed /r/Playdate for a while you've probably seen one of these nominations threads, and remember seeing games linked in the sidebar weekly.
 But as participation in Playdate focus-times has decreased, this subreddit has increasingly become a LFG hub rather than a means to direct Redditors towards unloved games in need of some attention.

 ## What are we going to do